 Describe how resources will be allocated among funding categories.

 In an effort to reduce the time that families and individuals remain homeless, shorten the length of stay in the homeless system, and prevent homelessness from occurring, it is important to dedicate the resources necessary to achieve those outcomes.
 With the implementation of the BoS Coordinated Entry System, it is important to consider the unique needs of local prioritization areas where collaboration is actually occurring.
 The BoS Coordinated Entry System is being implemented by utilizing smaller groupings of counties (e.g. area development districts) that work together to pool resources to serve those with the highest needs and divert people from the system as appropriate.
 Some already have RRH resources through the CoC program while other areas may not.
 Some areas may be in need of more street outreach or prevention resources based on their configuration of existing community resources.
-While KHC will continue to strongly emphasize RRH, it will encourage local areas to request the funding components most needed in their communities and justify such a decision accordingly.
-Describe threshold factors and grant size limits.
-Previous years allocation levels do not guarantee current allocation amounts.
-No single application may request more than \$150,000 of the total amount of funds available.
-The only time a single applicant can submit more than one application is if the project's facilities are located in different counties.
-No more than two applications will be accepted from any single applicant.
-KHC reserves the right to amend the grant size limit or the number of applications a single applicant may submit if it is deemed necessary to fully utilize ESG resources within HUD's required timeframe and if the community need warrants such.
-KHC will make every attempt to award limited resources as prudently as possible and will award those agencies with the greatest capacity to effectively administer the funds.
-The amount of funds awarded will depend on how well a particular application scores.
-Those applications receiving higher scores will receive awards.
-Applications with low scores are less likely to receive funding.
-KHC intends to fund projects based on project viability, applicant capacity, performance, community collaboration, and program design.
-It is our goal to achieve as much geographic distribution as possible, while ensuring that the strongest applications receive funding based on their total scores.
+In the 2017 ESG competitive allocation, KHC strongly emphasized RRH, but it encouraged local areas to request the funding components most needed in their communities and justify such a decision accordingly.
+Agencies awarded funding through the 2017 formula allocation will be eligible to renew funding for these same activities in 2018.